Skip to main content

-Get Started with Boolean Search
+Getting Started with Boolean Search

 Learn new boolean operators and logic to optimize your search and refine your results.

-Written by Whitney W.
+Written by Cheyenne V.

-Updated over a week ago
+Updated over 5 months ago

 This article aims to demystify the intricacies of Boolean search logic, providing you with effective tools and techniques to craft intelligent searches that filter out irrelevant results.
 While initially it may appear challenging, Boolean search follows a straightforward logic.
 With some practice and guidance, you'll quickly become proficient in harnessing its power for more targeted and efficient searching.

 Think of Boolean as the grammar of your search.
 Just like sentences have structure, so should your queries.
-With Boolean, you can use terms like AND, OR, NOT to make your searches smart and specific.
+With Boolean, you can use terms like AND, OR, and NOT to make your searches smart and specific.

 Boolean Operators

-The main operators of building a Boolean search string are AND, OR, NOT.
+The main operators of building a Boolean search string are AND, OR, and NOT.
 These are the building blocks that you use to articulate exactly what you want the search to accomplish.

 This is how they work: